come880412/CTGAN/README.md

 - If you have any implementation problems, please feel free to e-mail me! come880412@gmail.com

 ### Credits
-Our developed CTGAN was inspired by the STGAN ([paper here](https://arxiv.org/abs/1912.06838)) and SPAGAN([paper here](https://arxiv.org/abs/2009.13015)) architectures.
+Our developed CTGAN was inspired by STGAN ([paper here](https://arxiv.org/abs/1912.06838)) and SPAGAN([paper here](https://arxiv.org/abs/2009.13015)) architectures.
 Thanks for your contributions to the community.